hammerheim-game/hammerheim-rules/3-warbands/pit-fighters.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 3 3 3 3 1 3 1 7
-Weapons/Armor: A Pit Fighter Pursuer may be equipped with weapons and armor chosen from the Pit Fighter Pursuer Equipment list.
+Weapons/Armour: A Pit Fighter Pursuer may be equipped with weapons and armour chosen from the Pit Fighter Pursuer Equipment list.
 Special Rules
 Pit Fighter: See Strength Skill section.